 Students will learn how to work a lathe whilst being introduced to a wide range of different tools and techniques.
 They will also learn how to make tenons, tapered legs, sand and finish on the lathe – and, if they master those skills, they will also have an opportunity to turn a bowl.

-Our woodturning courses will run for two dates for the rest of this year:
+Our woodturning courses will run on:

 Early booking is advised as each course has a maximum of only four students.

-The fee for each short course is £400, with a £100 deposit payable to secure your place, the balance of the fees is then payable one month before the start of the course.
+The fee for each short course is £400, with a £100 non-refundable deposit payable to secure your place, the balance of the fees is then payable one month before the start of the course.
 This covers your tuition and materials.

 Find out more about our other courses